Frankie Grande, Ariana's Brother, Speaks Out Against Hate After Manchester Attack

 Frankie posted a link to Just Giving, a crowdfunding site.
 So far, the campaign, established by the Manchester Evening News, has raised £1,804,557 of its £2 million goal.
 All of the money raised through the Just Giving service will go to the British Red Cross, which will then distribute it to the families affected by the bombing.

-According to Us Weekly, Ariana said that she will return to Manchester for a benefit concert.
+Ariana has said that she will return to Manchester for a benefit concert.
 She's already enlisted many of her friends to participate, though no official statement has been released on the lineup or the date for the benefit.

 Advertisement